stac-utils/stac4s/docs/stac-spec/extensions/layer/README.md

 STAC Layers catalog can be decribed as a [STAC Catalog](https://github.com/radiantearth/stac-spec/tree/master/catalog-spec).
 The example of such catalog defintion is located [here](examples/landsat-stac-layers/layers/catalog.json).

-Each STAC Layer is described as a [GeoJSON Feature](https://geojson.org/schema/Feature.json). `Geometry` represents the combined footprint of all items that belong to such STAC Layer and the bounding box is the extent of the entire layer. `properties` can optionally contain the Layer temporal metadata according to the [JSON Schema](json-schema/layer-schema.json).
+Each STAC Layer is described as a [GeoJSON Feature](https://geojson.org/schema/Feature.json). `Geometry` represents the combined footprint of all items that belong to such STAC Layer and the bounding box is the extent of the entire layer. `properties` should contain the Layer temporal metadata according to the [JSON Schema](json-schema/layer-schema.json), it is done according to the [STAC Spec](https://github.com/radiantearth/stac-spec/blob/dev/item-spec/item-spec.md#properties-object) ([Datetime JSON Schema]("https://github.com/radiantearth/stac-spec/blob/dev/item-spec/json-schema/datetime.json)).
 The `id` of each GeoJSON Feature (STAC Layer) is a `Layer Name`.

 ```javascript
 {